ASbakaiser/notebook_co2DataStudy/README.md

 # CO2 Study Case
 A study case of cumulative CO2 emissions for each country by year from 1700.

+#Vizualisation
+Get a clean vizualisation in this link https://rurutea.github.io/notebook_co2DataStudy/

 # DataSet choice
 I chose the CO2 dataset because the subject was interesting, and I think I can obtain many metrics.
 It's going to be a good training